-I also live a few minutes out of town which means I can afford to have a larger than usual shed, so why not build a man cave?
-By spending about as much as I would on a decent holiday, I now have somewhere I can use to unwind and entertain friends every single week.
+I also live a few minutes out of town which means I can afford to have a larger than usual shed, so why not build a full blown man cave?
+By spending about as much as I would on a decent holiday, I now have somewhere I can use to unwind and entertain friends every single weekend.
 Whether it’s a few quiet Mai Tai’s at the bar, a friendly game of pool or even a game of cards while we watch the footy there’s plenty for everyone to enjoy at The Mahi Mahi Room.

 And of course there’s plenty of music to keep everyone amused.
 I mean, what good is a bar and a few drinks without some rockin’ tunes, right?
 Music is a very important part of the entertaining dynamic but one of the things that annoys me is every time I go to a party or get together at someone’s place there are issues with the music.
 What do I mean by that?
 Well, either there are one or two “jukebox nazis” or the host plays music that they like with no consideration for their guests.